watson-developer-cloud/assistant-simple/README.md

 Use GitHub to clone the repository locally, or [download the .zip file](https://github.com/watson-developer-cloud/conversation-simple/archive/master.zip) of the repository and extract the files.

-### Setting up the Conversation service
+### Setting up the Watson Assistant service

-You can use an exisiting instance of the Conversation service.
+You can use an exisiting instance of the Watson Assistant service.
 Otherwise, follow these steps.

 1. At the command line, go to the local project directory (`conversation-simple`).